 - Review the Governing Agreements and Policies that apply to every ICANN-accredited registrar.

 - Apply for Registrar Accreditation.
-To apply, you must complete an ICANN Registrar Accreditation Application and send it to ICANN along with a non-refundable US $3,500 application fee.
+To apply, you must complete an ICANN Registrar Accreditation Application [DOCX, 100 KB].
 To assist us in processing your application as quickly as possible, please submit very specific, thorough answers and all necessary supporting documents.
 The main reasons for delays in the processing of an application include missing supporting documents and incomplete or vague answers to application questions.
-Questions you may have concerning your application should be addressed to email@example.com.
+Questions you may have concerning your application should be addressed to firstname.lastname@example.org.

 - After completing its review of your application and conducting any necessary follow-up inquiries and research, ICANN will inform you by e-mail of its decision on your accreditation application.